bazelbuild/rules_apple/doc/rules-ios.md

 Builds and bundles an iOS UI `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.

-The named targets produced by this macro are an IPA file and the test script to be executed by bazel.
-This macro also creates a target named `{name}.apple_binary` that represents the linked bundle binary inside the test bundle.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>